 This can work superfine for DIYers, especially if it’s fresh paint on surfaces like mirrors, glass, plastic, metal, etc.

 The Bottom Line

-Using the right strategy not only helps in quickly getting rid of ugly paint spots and other blemishes but also to get a bright spotless glass mirror that’s proud to look at.
+Using the right strategy not only helps in quickly getting rid of ugly paint spots and other blemishes but also in getting a bright spotless glass mirror that’s proud to look at.